teamolhuang/BeingValidated/README.md

 ## Usage - enumerable
 ---
-To validate an enumerable, you can either use the `.StartValidate()` above to validate the emuerable object, or use `.StartValidateElements()` to validate every element.
+To validate an enumerable, you can either use the `.StartValidate()` above to validate the emuerable object, or use `.StartValidateElements()` to validate every element in it.

-Let's say we defined a `GetUsersList`, and there's a `IEnumerable<int> IdList` in it.
+Let's say we defined a `GetUsersRequest`, and there's a `IEnumerable<int> IdList` in it.
 ```csharp
 GetUsersRequest input = ...; // accepted from client
 GetUsersResponse response = new();